IS THE LAW ENFORCEMENT

 Prosecutors - Criminal Defense Attorneys - Private Attorneys - Judges

-The Law Enforcement Legal Reporter will be sent to your e-mail address monthly at a rate of $39.50 for one year (12 issues) or $69.50 for two years (24 issues).
+The Law Enforcement Legal Reporter will be sent to your e-mail address monthly at a rate of $39.50 for one year (12 issues).
 This is a small price to pay for the benefits to your professional career and the protection against civil liability that you will gain from reading the Law Enforcement Legal Reporter.

 The Law Enforcement Legal Reporter (LELR) is written by attorney Richard J. Chrystie, California State Bar #39556.
 Mr. Chrystie was a deputy district attorney for Los Angeles County for over 33 years and is thoroughly familiar with all aspects of criminal cases from investigation through prosecution.
 He is the co-author of the Search Warrant Manual published by the Los Angeles County District Attorney's Office and has written numerous other publications dealing with criminal law, particularly as it relates to street police work and the investigation and prosecution of criminal cases.
 Mr. Chrystie has also lectured hundreds of times to police and prosecutor groups on criminal law topics and continues to do so.

-Will back issues still be available?
-Yes.
-A CD with all back issues from January 1990 through December 2013 is now available for $44.50.
+Back Issues: A CD with all back isssues from January 1990 through December 2016 is available for $44.50.
 It will be snail-mailed to you.

 How do I pay for the LELR?
 How do I renew my subscription?
 New subscriptions can be ordered and paid for using Pay Pal on the LELR website.
 Or you can send in a check along with the order form on the website.
 Or you can call (800) 733-0737 to order and you will be billed.
 Two or three months prior to your subscription expiring, you will be sent an e-mail notice that renewal is due.
 You can renew using Pay Pal on the website or you can send in a check using the form on the website.